abdelgafoor/abdelgafoor.github.io/_pages/about.md

 ---

 ![test](/images/sad-robot.png){: .align-right width="300px"}
-👨🏻‍💻I'm a final year PhD student at Khalifa University, UAE.
+👨🏻‍💻 I'm a final year PhD student at Khalifa University, UAE.

-🔬My research interests are control systems, machine learning, and robotics.

-📚I'm currently working on my Dissertation "Reinforcement Learning Generalization Through Homogeneity and Ensembles for Time-Variant UAV Systems".
+📚 I'm currently working on my Dissertation "Reinforcement Learning Generalization Through Homogeneity and Ensembles for Time-Variant UAV Systems".

+🔬 My research interests are control systems, machine learning, and robotics.
+I like doing research that leads to technology that works and makes a high impact.

+🤖 I believe that prosperity will be for those who empower robotics.

 # Selected Experience